gustavopinto/gustavopinto.github.com/_pages/book-good-research-habits.md

 I will update this website every week.
 I start selling the book on April, 26th.

+**UPDATE**: on July 31st, I changed the price of the book to 0+ (it means one can take it for free, but could also leave any dollar).
+During this three months period, we were able to donate **946.06 BRL!**

+Thank you!

 | # week | # Sales  |   Sales (USD)  | Fees (USD) | Paypal (BRL) | Donation |
 |--------|----------|----------------|------------|--------------|----------|